 NYC Alliance Against Sexual Assault has a mission to build the capacity of communities, organizations, and institutions to advance the rights to live free from sexual violence and reduce the harm it causes individuals, families, and society.

 NYS Coalition Against Sexual Assault has a mission that includes promoting change in public policy, increasing prevention programming, advocating for the needs of sexual assault survivors, developing a networking alliance among all organizations concerned about sexual assault and providing information and resources to the public.

 Prevent Child Abuse New York is the only statewide, non-profit organization in New York dedicated to preventing child abuse and neglect in all its forms.
 The 24-Hour Prevention and Parent Hotline can be reached at 1-800-342-7472.

 Stop It Now! offers adults the tools they need to prevent sexual abuse before a child is harmed.
 They provide support, information and resources that enable individuals and families to keep children safe and create healthier communities in collaboration with a network of community-based programs.

 Sex Offender Registration

-Dru Sjodin National Sex Offender Public Registry is administered by the Office of Justice Programs' (OJP) Office of SMART.
+Dru Sjodin National Sex Offender Public Website is administered by the Office of Justice Programs' (OJP) Office of SMART.
 This web site is a search tool allowing a user to submit a single national query to obtain information about sex offenders through a number of search options.
 It is the only government system in existence that links to public, state, territory and tribal sex-offender registries from one national search site.

 NYS Department of Corrections and Community Supervision promotes public safety by preparing inmates for release and supervising parolees to the successful completion of their sentence.